scubjwu/ew-erp/docs/testing-requirements.md

 Important current rule:

 - Purchase targeted vitests are required even though they are not yet included in the shared `npm run test:regression` command
+- starting with Milestone 3, Purchase is no longer treated as a read-only exception when applying testing requirements

 ### Inventory